bzalasky/rockhopper.digital/site/content/_index.md

 # Let's Build Your Product<span class="dot">.</span>

 Hello, my name is Benjamin Zalasky.
-Do you have an idea for an app, yet don't know how to build it on your own?
+Do you have an idea for an app that solves a problem, yet don't know how to build it on your own?
 Rockhopper Digital is a **digital product consultancy** that solves problems like this with design and technology.

 Over the last eight years, I've helped my clients design, build and market **software products** and **e-commerce businesses** with uncompromising